 Caucasian

-Pat Benatar is an American rock singer known for her powerful vocals and high-energy performances.
-In the late 1970s and throughout the 1980s, Benatar established herself as a leading figure in rock music, releasing a string of successful albums and hit songs that showcased her exceptional vocal range and songwriting abilities.
+Pat Benatar is an iconic American rock singer celebrated for her electrifying stage presence and commanding vocals.
+Rising to fame in the late 1970s and dominating music charts throughout the 1980s, Benatar became a trailblazer in rock, releasing a series of acclaimed albums and classic hits that demonstrated her extraordinary range and songwriting prowess.

 DOB: